 Program Plan: The Graduate Coordinator or advisor meets with the student and creates the program plan, listing all required courses.
-The plan is prepared before the student finishes at least 16 quarter units (36 units for programs over 70 units).
+The plan is prepared after the student finishes at least 16 quarter units or 12 semester units.

 Advancement to Candidacy: Once the program plan is approved by the graduate coordinator and/or academic advisor, it is sent to the Office of the Registrar.
 The student is then officially advanced to degree candidacy.
-16 quarter units (36 units for programs over 70 units).

 Culminating Experience: Programs require either a thesis, project, dissertation (doctorate only), or comprehensive exam as the culminating experience.
-Students must be enrolled while completing the culminating experience. vanced to degree candidacy.
-16 quarter units (36 units for programs over 70 units).
+Students must be enrolled while completing the culminating experience.

-Graduation Requirement Check: The student files a graduation requirement check (grad check) with Records at least one quarter before their expected graduation date.
-Deadlines are available at the Records office.
+Graduation Requirement Check: The student files a graduation requirement check (grad check) with the Office of the Registrar at least one semester before their expected graduation date.

-Commencement Registration: A student's eligibility to participate in commencement is verified by the Graduate Coordinator and the Records office.
-Note that Graduate Studies is no longer part of the verification process.
+Commencement Registration: A student's eligibility to participate in commencement is verified by the Graduate Coordinator and the Office of the Registrar.